jon-jacky/Piety/editors/README.md

 *e(...)* instead of *sked.e(...)*.

 The *e* (edit) command loads a file into a buffer in the editor.
+You can load several (or many) files, each into its own buffer.

 The *a* (append) command adds text to the buffer.
 Just type lines of text on the following lines, each will go into the buffer until you type